goshiphq/goship-cms/content/blog/what-are-the-types-of-trailers-in-truckload-shipping.md

 Gathering the necessary data is the key to finding the right trailer that will both condense and secure your cargo.
 Determining your product type will help the carrier company select the vehicle for you and meet your transit expectations.
-Ensure you can provide the required data before booking a trailer to avoid possible transportation risks caused by wrong trailer choice.
+Ensure you can provide the required data before booking a trailer to avoid possible transportation risks caused by wrong trailer choices.

 ## What are the types of trailers?

-## Dry van trailer
+### Dry van trailer

 [Dry vans](https://www.plslogistics.com/blog/dry-van-shipping-8-facts/) are the stars of the truckload freight shipping industry, as this is the most commonly used type of freight shipping equipment.
 They are called ‘dry’ because shippers move their dry freight, which means goods that don't require temperature control.
 Dry van trailers are enclosed boxes that are fully protected from external influence.
 They work for everything except perishable and oversized freight.

-### The most frequently moved commodities:
+#### The most frequently moved commodities:

 * Clothing, fabrics, textile
 * Electronics and machinery